giuseppe-testa/TS-Python-Base-Course/README.md

 # <div align="center">TS-Python-Base-Course-Public</div>

 Welcome to the **TS Python Base Course**!
-This repository contains all the materials, exercises, and examples used in our course designed to introduce Python programming from basic to intermediate levels, including Object-Oriented Programming concepts and practical applications.
-By the end of this course, you will have a strong foundation in Python and the ability to tackle real-world coding challenges.
+This repository contains materials, exercises, and examples to help you start learning Python programming.
+You will learn the basics of Python, including how to write simple programs and understand basic concepts.
+By the end of this course, you will have a solid foundation to start coding on your own.

 ## Table of Contents